 Your GP may recommend medication to relieve pain.
 The type of painkiller you may receive will depend on how severe your pain is, and whether or not you have other medical conditions or health problems.

 Pain relief medication may include paracetamol, a combination of paracetamol and codeine, non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and diclofenac, or prescription drugs called COX-2 inhibitors (also part of the NSAID family), such as celecoxib and etericoxib.
-Some of these are available in cream form, which means they can be applied directly to the area of pain.
+Some of these are available in cream or gel form, which means they can be applied directly to the area of pain.

 Injections of corticosteroid – a medicine that reduces swelling and pain – may be given in severe cases of osteoarthritis, where taking painkillers has failed to manage symptoms effectively.
 The medicine is injected directly into the affected joints, and if it proves successful, you may be offered up to three intra-articular injections a year.